ADVANCING With RESOURCES: The Baltimore New American Access Coalition (BNAAC)

 • Be an Immigrant and Refugee Family with limited English.

-• Have at least 1 child under the age of 18 that is a US citizen or has an immigration status that qualifies the child for a minimum of two public benefits.
+• Have at least 1 child under the age of 18 that is a US citizen or has an immigration status.

-For immigrants and refugees, access to health and social services has many systemic barriers.
-These include language, fear of government despite being eligible for services, all in addition to navigating already difficult and complex government systems.
-BNAAC is working to increase equity in access to health and human services through a benefit navigation program.
+For immigrants and refugees, access to health and social services has many barriers.
+Barriers like language, fear of government, and difficulty navigating already complex government systems.
+BNAAC wants to increase equity in access to health and human services through its benefit navigation program.

-The benefit navigation program leverages community partnerships with 6 community-based organizations, including CASA, Southeast CDC, Maryland Hunger Solutions, Lutheran Immigration and Refugee Services (LIRS), and Esperanza Center, to better access all immigrant and refugee populations in the city.
-Working with trusted community organizations builds the communities trust in the benefit navigation program.
-The program offers short term financial assistance, and plans for long term needs with robust bilingual and bicultural case management; to help immigrant and refugee residents’ access federal, state, and local aid.
-BNAAC will also incorporate immigration legal services to educate families about their rights to access public programs.
+The benefit navigation program partners with 6 community-based organizations.
+These partners are CASA, Southeast CDC, Global Refuge, and Esperanza Center.
+The partners help immigrant and refugee populations in the city.
+Working with trusted partners builds trust in the benefit navigation program.
+The program offers short term financial help and long-term bilingual case management.
+This is to help immigrant and refugee residents’ access federal, state, and local aid.
+BNAAC will also work with immigration legal services to teach families about their rights.

-The benefit navigation program that will be hosted at CASA, Southeast CDC, and Esperanza Center aims to serve 1,000 families and 110 individuals, now through October 2024, with short term financial assistance and 6 months of case management where 11 benefit navigators may assist with applying to services like SNAP, WIC, and healthcare coverage.
+The program hosted at CASA, Southeast CDC, Global Refuge, and Esperanza Center will serve 1,000 families and 110 individuals.
+This will take place from the present to October 2024.
+The program will offer short term financial help and 6 months of case management.
+Over 6 months, benefit navigators assist with applying to services like SNAP, WIC, and healthcare coverage.

 For more information contact Mariela Rodriguez mariela.rodriguez@baltimorecity.gov